Security policies and procedures are updated frequently, so please take time to view the information below.

 These items are not permitted on the aircraft as they are capable of posing a significant risk to health and safety when transported by air.
 Such items will be removed by security staff when detected.

 Further information on dangerous goods can be found by downloading the CASA Dangerous Goods app.

 Prohibited items in hand luggage

-Bladed implements such as knives and tools are prohibited in hand luggage.
-These items should instead be packed in your checked luggage for air travel.
-For an up to date list of prohibited items please follow the link below:
+Bladed implements such as knives and tools, blunt items that could be used for bludgeoning, household flammable goods and items that could be used to restrain someone are prohibited in hand luggage.
+For an up to date list of prohibited items please follow the link below.